karol-brejna-i/retailstoreofthefuture/cachedb-load-data/README.md

   cachedb-load-data
 ```

+## Run the scripts in Kubernetes/OpenShift

 ## Future work

 Right now the scripts are using static data embedded in the image.
 In the future we could add a script that downloads the data from a remote location.
 (They could be downloaded, for example, from a central config server.)

+For OpenShift usage, the helm charts could be updated to include the scripts and the data
+(for example, as post-install job) and the image preparation can be done with build config.